 Carlyn’s first feature as co-writer/director, THE BIG SPOON, starring Zach Knighton (Happy Endings, Magnum PI) and Isabelle McNally (Bates Motel) premiered at Austin Film Festival in 2016 and is distributed by Gravitas Ventures.
 Her next feature, KATELYN VS, a sharp YA comedy about sex ed, is in development at a place she can’t-name-just-yet.

 As a commercial director, Carlyn specializes in telling moving, cinematic real stories and smart, dialogue-driven comedy.
 She's directed work for clients such as Verizon, Dell, Samsung, IBM, Cort Furniture, Frost Bank, Legos, Move LA, and Southwest Airlines, and has recently added Funny or Die and College Humor to her list of branded content collaborators.

 When not on set or stealing your favorite table at The Guest House in Los Feliz, you can find Carlyn on the tennis courts, riding horses (western style, obviously) in Griffith Park, or passionately arguing that Mama Mia 2: Here We Go Again was the best film of 2018.

-She's represented by Rain Management for film/tv projects and by @dolescent for commercial work.
+She's represented by Artists First for film/tv projects and by @dolescent for commercial work.